Dealing With Everyday Stressors

 Most people spend their lives trying to fix their weaknesses instead of leveraging their strengths.

-So, how do you flip the script?
+So, how do you flip the script for everyday stressors?
 It starts with self-awareness.
 Take some time to really reflect on what you’re good at.
 What comes naturally to you?
 What do people often compliment you on?
 What activities make you lose track of time?

 Once you’ve identified your strengths, the next step is to lean into them hard.
 If you’re a natural problem-solver, seek out challenges that allow you to flex that muscle.
 If you’re great at connecting with people, put yourself in situations where that skill shines.